Re-treading Racing Wheelchair Pushrims by Sarah Werner

 Gorilla glue is designed to foam up to three times its size on contact with water, which helps it adhere to both surfaces really well, though it can be messy.
 It also sticks to skin very quickly, so it’s important to wear disposable gloves when handling it and to protect your work surface with cardboard or plastic.

 To start the process, you need to get the new tread wet by running it under the tap for about 30 seconds.
+This feature allows players to exclude themselves for playing for a period of time of their choosing.
 Then you just start working your way around by putting a thin layer of glue on the back of the tread, and taping it onto the rim using hockey tape or athletic tape.
 You want to make sure the edge of the tread is on the same part of the rim all the way around to create the most even push surface.
 Also make sure to pull the tape tightly so that the tread is in contact with the rim all the way around.
 When you get to the end, it’s helpful to leave a little “tail” of extra tread overlapping.
 You can trim this off after the glue has dried so that the tread is flush all the way around the pushrim.
 I follow up with a second layer of tape to make sure the tread is secure, making sure it is still lined up straight as I tape.
 It’s ok if the glue foams out between the tape layers; that just means it’s working.

 After 24 hours carefully remove the tape, making sure not to pull the tread away from the aluminum surface of the pushrim in the process.
 If there are any gaps, you can add more glue and re-tape, making sure to wet the surface before you add the glue.
 After all glue has dried for 24 hours, and you’ve unwrapped the rims, the last step is to trim the tail off the edge of the tread and put a layer of tape around the spot where the edges of the tread meet, as shown below.
 Then you can screw the pushrims back onto your wheels and get to racing!